Transactional emails: What they are, best practices, examples & templates

 Subscription renewal emails

-When sending subscription renewal emails, it's helpful to include a reminder to customers to add a backup payment method.
-Doing so could significantly increase successful transactions in the future.
+When sending subscription renewal emails, it’s helpful to include a reminder to customers to add a backup payment method.
+Doing so could significantly increase the number of successful transactions in the future.
 Google Play, for example, uses this approach in its subscription renewal emails.

 Subscription expiration notices